Attaching Spars

 done for the first one.
 When taped on one side, it should flap

-towards the middle of the sail like the other one did.
+toward the middle of the sail like the other one did.

-- Complete all the tacking and taping, then
+Complete all the tacking and taping, then

-shape the rectangle into a V-shaped spar. just like the first one.
+shape the rectangle into a V shaped spar, just like the first one.

 There they both are in the photo.